-To determine the scale scores corresponding to your raw scores on the practice test, use the table explaining procedures used to obtain scale scores from raw scores on page 60.
-Table 1 on page 60 shows the raw-to-scale score conversions for each test.
+To determine the scale scores corresponding to your raw scores on the practice test, use Table 1 explaining procedures used to obtain scale scores from raw scores on page 60.
+This table shows the raw-to-scale score conversions for each test.
 Because each form of the ACT is unique, each form has somewhat different conversion tables.
 Consequently, this table provides only approximations of the raw-to-scale score conversions that would apply if a different form of the ACT were taken.
 Therefore, the scale scores obtained from the practice tests don't match precisely the scale scores received from an actual administration of the ACT.